victorjof/Bitcoin-Development-Visualization/README.md

 # Bictoin-Development-Visualization
-A few visualizations of bitcoin  github repository
+A few visualizations of bitcoin  github repositories